 Spread 20 lbs of corn gluten meal per 1000 square feet of lawn.
 Water with ¼ inch of water to dissolve into the soil.

 Baking soda extracts moisture from the plant cells, drying up their leaves.
 It works best on actively growing young weeds.
 You can use baking soda at any time of the year.
-The best time to kill weeds is early in the morning when the temperature is above 85oF.
+The best time to kill weeds is early morning when the temperature is above 85oF.